Sephora Spring Savings Event: Beauty Insiders Can Save Up to 20%

-As you clear out some space in your vanity, we'll explain the three tiers of Sephora's loyalty program: Beauty Insider (which anyone can join for free), Sephora VIB (anyone who spends $350 or more in a calendar year) and Sephora VIB Rouge (anyone who spends $1,000 or more in a calendar year).
-Each tier receives a different discount amount and Sephora sale window, although all members will redeem their savings by using Sephora promo code SPRINGSAVE at checkout on Sephora's website.
+As you clear out some space in your vanity for new products, we'll explain the three tiers of Sephora's Beauty Insider loyalty program: Sephora Beauty Insider (which anyone can join for free), Sephora VIB (anyone who spends $350 or more in a calendar year) and Sephora VIB Rouge (anyone who spends $1,000 or more in a calendar year).
+Each tier receives a different discount amount and Sephora sale window, although all members will redeem their Beauty Insider program savings by using Sephora promo code SPRINGSAVE at checkout on Sephora's website.

 Here's how it breaks down: Rouge members can take 20% off all orders when they shop from April 17 to May 1.
 VIB members can take 15% off all orders when they shop from April 21 to 29.
 And regular Beauty Insiders can take 10% off all orders from April 23 to 27.